epicweb-dev/react-server-components/README.md

 ## Prerequisites

-- TODO: add prerequisites
+- Deep experience with React and features like Suspense
-- Some
+- Some experience with Node.js will be helpful
-- Pre-requisite
-- links
-- here

 ## Pre-workshop Resources